-Karl Popper, Objective Knowledge, 2014 Answer Key
+Karl Popper, Objective Knowledge

 The BAC 2014 proposed to the L series as a text commentary an excerpt from Objective Knowledge where Karl Popper attacks determinism.